Kyubyong/transformer/README.md

 ## Notes
 * Beam decoding will be added soon.
-* I'm going to update the code when TF2.0 comes if possible.
+* I'm going to update the code when TF2.0 comes out if possible.